 Highest risk groups

-Mesothelioma is most common in men who have:
+Mesothelioma is most common in those who have been exposed to asbestos at work, for example, they have:

 - worked in manufacturing using asbestos

 - used asbestos products, particularly in construction or engineering

 This could be in a range of jobs including metal plate workers (mainly in shipbuilding), carpenters, plumbers and mechanics.

 Smoking also increases the risk of cancer in people who have been exposed to asbestos.

 Asbestos was widely used in the years after the war (after 1945).
 Mesothelioma may not develop until 15 to 60 years after you have been exposed to asbestos, which is why we have seen an increase in cases in recent years.
 The number of people dying from mesothelioma each year is expected to peak around 2020 and then start to go down.